Horsham, Dorking and Leatherhead Railway: Horsham, Leatherhead and Dorking Railway

 The completion of the route from Three Bridges through Horsham and Pulborough to Arundel and beyond was a considerable boost to the LBSCR’s traffic, shortening the route.
 Independent promoters observed that the route from London to Horsham was rather roundabout, and subject to congestion on the double track main line.
 If the gap between Leatherhead and Horsham were closed, a new, more direct route would be formed.
-An independent company, the Horsham, Dorking and Leatherhead Railway was promoted to build such a line, and it gained its Parliamentary authorisation by Act of 17 July 1862.
+An independent company, the Horsham, Dorking and Leatherhead Railway was promoted to build such a line, and it gained its authorisation by the Horsham, Dorking and Leatherhead Railway Act 1862 (25 & 26 Vict. c. cli) of 17 July 1862.

 Notwithstanding the company’s title, the authorisation was for a line from Horsham to Dorking only.
 The South Eastern Railway was established at Dorking, having opened its east-west line there in July (west from Dorking) and August (from Dorking to Redhill) 1849, by means of an affiliate company, the Reading, Guildford and Reigate Railway.
 The northern extremity of the HD&LR was a junction with the SER line enabling the Horsham trains to reach the Dorking station of the SER.

 The LBSCR observed that the HD&LR formed the basis of a useful link between Leatherhead and Horsham, and itself obtained powers to build from Leatherhead to Dorking, making a junction with the HD&LR.
-It absorbed the HD&LR company in 1864.
+It absorbed the HD&LR company by the London, Brighton and South Coast Railway (Additional Powers) Act 1864 (27 & 28 Vict. c. cccxiv).
 It provided its own Dorking station and joined the HD&LR route a little south of the connection to the SER.
 In fact the LBSCR section was completed swiftly, opening on 11 March 1867; there was one intermediate station at Box Hill.

 The LBSCR absorbed the HD&LR company on 29 July 1864, and completed the construction.
 The process was made difficult by geological conditions in Betchworth Tunnel, and the line finally opened on 1 May 1867.
 There were intermediate stations at Warnham, Ockley and Holmwood.